koki10190/beezle/README.md

 ## Credits

+- @ecto_demon on twitter for coming up with ideas and making graphics for the website!
 - @MavTheDav on twitter came up with the name "Beezle" and gave me a placeholder icon/actual icon of this project, it might be subject to change.